Metamora Township High School: Academics

-MTHS is the only school in Metamora Township High School District 122, independent of the three grade school districts that feed into it: Riverview Community Consolidated School District 2, Metamora Community Consolidated School District 1, and Germantown Hills School District 69.
+MTHS is the only school in the Metamora Township High School District 122, independent of the three grade school districts that feed into it: Riverview Community Consolidated School District 2, Metamora Community Consolidated School District 1, and Germantown Hills School District 69.

 The graduating class of 2010 had an average ACT score of 22.2, an average class size of 19.0, and a graduation rate of 98.3%.
-For the 2009-10 school year, MTHS failed to make Adequate Yearly Progress (AYP) on the Prairie State Achievement Examination (PSAE), comprising the ACT and WorkKeys examination, the assessment tool used in Illinois to fulfill the No Child Left Behind Act.
+For the 2009–10 school year, MTHS failed to make Adequate Yearly Progress (AYP) on the Prairie State Achievement Examination (PSAE), comprising the ACT and WorkKeys examination, the assessment tool used in Illinois to fulfill the No Child Left Behind Act.
 However, the school has not been identified for School Improvement according to the AYP specification of the No Child Left Behind Act.

 Extra-curricular activities

 Metamora Township High School competes in the Mid-Illini Conference, in which it is the reigning All-Sports Champion (2008–2009).
 MTHS is a member of the Illinois High School Association (IHSA), which governs most sports and activities in Illinois.
 The school's teams are known as the Redbirds, except for the men's and women's cross-country teams, which are known as the Runnin' Red.

 MTHS sponsors both men's and women's teams in basketball, cross-country, golf, soccer, tennis, and track & field.
 The school also has men's baseball, football, and wrestling teams, as well as women's cheerleading, dance, softball, and volleyball teams.
 Metamora also co-ops with Eureka High School to form a coed swimming & diving team.
 Although not affiliated with the IHSA or the school, MTHS students may also compete on a men's rugby team.
 The school also sponsors intramural basketball and badminton teams.

 The following teams have qualified for their respective IHSA State tournament or meet: